389ds/389ds.github.io/docs/389ds/design/design.md

 -   [Enhanced Account Tools for Account Policy Plugin](enhanced-account-tools.html)
 -   [Allow usage of OpenLDAP libraries that do not use NSS for crypto](allow-usage-of-openldap-lib-w-openssl.html)
 -   [Systemd Ask Password](systemd-ask-pass.html)
+-   [Replication Convergence Improvement](repl-conv-design.html) - This feature will most likely be backported to previous versions

 -------------------------------------------------